4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Kandy Accommodation

 They even had a lovely swimming pool and sunbathing area.
-This meant we could spend a few days swimming and chilling out before travelling to our next destination.
+This meant we could spend a few days swimming and chilling before travelling to our next destination.

 It’s a great place to stay if you are looking for a budget hotel in Kandy.